-There have been no confirmed incidents in which fentanyl has ever been conclusively detected in marijuana samples.
-In an comment made to the Cincinnati Inquirer, Drug Enforcement Agency Spokesperson Melvin Patterson said he had not heard of such incidents occurring, but didn’t rule out their possibility either:
+There have been no confirmed incidents in which fentanyl has ever been conclusively detected in marijuana samples (a combination that purportedly "smells like popcorn" when smoked).
+In an comment made to the Cincinnati Inquirer, Drug Enforcement Agency Spokesperson Melvin Patterson said he had not heard of such incidents occurring, but didn't rule out their possibility either:

 "In regard to marijuana, I'm not familiar with that," U.S. Drug Enforcement Administration spokesman Melvin Patterson said.
 He'd heard of no cases of fentanyl in marijuana.
 "There could be," he said.

 We reached out to the DEA to see if anything has changed since these comments were made in June 2017.

 To be clear, fentanyl is an extremely potent and dangerous drug whose presence is increasing in many areas in the United States and unequivocally caused numerous overdose deaths.
 However, as no incident has actually confirmed the presence of marijuana laced specifically with fentanyl, we rank the claim that such a mixture is a real and increasing danger as false.